ghgrave/Swerel/README.md

 1. Heroku env vars set up
 1. ALL test routes work in dev and prod mode.
 1. Added card.ejs to test data passing and styling

+3/22/2021

+1. Set up production on Heroku for passport authentication